baboomerang/Graphing-Calculator-Project/README.md

 Ilan Rodriguez

 ### Motivation
 I needed a calculator earlier in my senior high school year, so I decided to build one from scratch.
 However, it took significantly longer than expected.
 Thus, by the time I finished, I didn't actually need it.
 It's still cool to have nonetheless.
 Plus, making a calculator at this level really exercises my programming and planning skills.
+Originally, I built BCD Adding Machines

 ### Installation
 1. Download and install Software-Serial, Bounce2, TinyCore, MiniCore, BigNumber, LEDFader,